danieltyx/Tessa/README.md

 # Tessa
-Introducing Tessa: the intelligent robot therapist for on-demand telemedicine
+The intelligent robot therapist for on-demand Mental Health Telemedicine